 MOXIE Quadruples Solar Power in Johnson County

 In another step toward energy independence, MOXIE was hired to quadruple solar power production in Johnson County.
-An open house was held to reveal the 85.8 kW ground-mounted array that was installed near the administration building.
+An open house revealed the 85.8 kW ground-mounted array that was installed near the administration building.
 Another 159.6 kW array was installed on the Health and Human Services Building.

 Johnson County director of planning and development Josh Busard said that “With all the energy we produce, we’ve taken this building off the grid.”